 Paul says in that familiar text I mentioned this morning, “The sufferings of this life are not worthy to be compared with the glory which shall be ours in that day.”
 And so the proof of our faith here, found to be genuine here, will be gloriously rewarded at the apocalypse of Christ.

 Would you notice one thing?
-This is not saying our faith has to wait for the Second Coming to be found genuine.
-It doesn’t say that our faith has to wait in our case for the Rapture to be found genuine.
-Our faith already proven genuine awaits its eternal reward.
+It doesn’t say that our faith has to wait for the rapture to be found genuine.
+Our faith, already proven genuine, awaits its eternal reward.
 There’s no insecurity in this.
-The proof of the faith already tested results in the honor, the glory and the praise.
+The proof of the faith already tested results in the honor, the glory, and the praise.
 So this is not teaching that we’ll never know until that time.
 We can know as our faith is proven.
 No insecurity here, only that a promise is very clear, a proven faith verified as real by trails can live in eager expectation of eternal reward.
-If that doesn’t give you joy, your earthbound.
+If that doesn’t give you joy, you’re earthbound.
 Think of what you’ll have in heaven.

 We discussed it some this morning, the perfection of body and spirit, the authority and dominion, the power and presence of sin forever broken, never again its crippling effect on life and relationships, perfect freedom from all evil, nothing to defile, perfect pleasure, perfect knowledge, perfect comfort, perfect love, perfect delight, perfect peace, perfect joy.
 And we rejoice now in the prospect of that.